itchono/itchono/README.md

 * [Conway's Game of Life implemented in Processing](https://github.com/itchono/Conway-GOL)
 * [A rudimentary drawing tool](http://mingde.tk/altair/)

-Disclaimer: I am an engineer first and foremost, so a lot of the code you see here will not be of the typical CS-student flavour.
-(My frontend knowledge is basically nil so most of the stuff I make ends up looking pretty ugly)
+**Disclaimer**: I am an engineer first and foremost, so a lot of the code you see here will not be of the typical CS-student flavour (i.e. good).
+My frontend knowledge is basically nil so most of the stuff I make ends up looking pretty ugly.